What is the M367 Pill?

 Before surgery, inform your doctor or dentist about all the substances you use, including prescription medications, over-the-counter drugs, and herbal products.

-It’s important to note that children may exhibit increased sensitivity to the side effects of this medication, particularly slow or shallow breathing.
+Children may exhibit increased sensitivity to the side effects of this medication, particularly slow or shallow breathing.

 In the case of older adults, heightened sensitivity to the side effects of this drug, such as confusion, dizziness, drowsiness, and slow or shallow breathing, may be observed.